 ’s use of an interactive auditing protocol is necessary to maintain bidder privacy.
 The pro-

 tocol is very beneﬁcial to the system, though it certainly adds a non-negligible amount of com- plexity and overhead.
 In comparison, AA sacriﬁces bidder anonymity to allow each and every member to independently audit the entire auction procedure.
 Again, this stresses the importance of deniability versus decentralization in the design of both systems.
+[Please rephrase that last sentence as a comparison of the systems, e.g. system A values X whereas B values Y]

 One less rigorous feature of AA is that it frustrates attacks whereby the Server ig- nores or drops a member’s bid.
 AA requires that every user know of every other user.
-This makes it simple for any member to determine who’s bid is missing when such a situation arises.
+This makes it simple for any member to determine whose bid is missing when such a situation arises.
 The same cannot be said for  whereby not only can no member determine whose bid is missing, but it is possible that no member would realize that a bid was missing in the ﬁrst place.

  Criticalities